 Jazva's powerful listing and inventory management capabilities allow you kit and bundle products while keeping stock levels optimized across multiple warehouses.
 You can also create pick lists, packing slips and shipping labels directly from the system without the need for custom integrations.

 Jazva consolidates everything from listings to analytics in one place and supports it with automation, minimizing the risks of manual errors and unpredictable expenses.
-You also get a built-in accounting system and won't have to go through the hassle of connecting ChannelAdvisor to a legacy solution such as QuickBooks.
+You also get a built-in accounting system and won't have to go through the hassle of connecting ChannelAdvisor to a legacy software solution such as QuickBooks.

 While exact ChannelAdvisor pricing is proprietary information, it's easy to get a general sense of its one-time and recurring fees.
 Both are relatively high.